 The prison will employ hundreds of people during construction and will employ around 250 people once in full operation.

 The Tasmanian Government is investing $270 million into this project.
 The project is expected to create hundreds of jobs during construction with flow on benefits to the Tasmanian community providing opportunities for business to support its operation.

 Once the facility is fully operational, the Department of Justice will support the local economy through the use local contractors and suppliers, wherever possible.

-This site, located on Birralee Road in Valley Central, just outside of Westbury, has been selected as it best meets the criteria from our selection process, which includes connectivity to major population centres in the north and north west and location to services and transport routes.
+This site, located on Birralee Road in Valley Central has been selected as it best meets the criteria from our selection process, which includes connectivity to major population centres in the north and north west and location to services and transport routes.

 Design and safety